phamquiluan/awesome-failure-diagnosis/README.md

 - [TC (Traffic Control)](https://man7.org/linux/man-pages/man8/tc.8.html): Delay and drop packets.
 - [tc-netem (Network Emulator)](https://man7.org/linux/man-pages/man8/tc-netem.8.html): an enhancement of the Linux traffic control facilities that allow one to add delay, packet loss, duplication and more other characteristics to packets outgoing from a selected network interface.
 NetEm is built using the existing Quality Of Service (QOS) and Differentiated Services (diffserv) facilities in the Linux kernel.
 - https://github.com/Netflix/chaosmonkey
+- [ChaosBlade](https://github.com/chaosblade-io/chaosblade): a performance testing and analysis tool for microservices.
+It allows users to simulate various types of failures and network conditions, such as network delays and packet loss, to test the resilience and stability of microservices in a controlled environment.

 # Academia